 South Carolina Estuarine and Coastal Assessment Program (SCECAP)

-The primary objective of the South Carolina Estuarine and Coastal Assessment Program (SCECAP) is to evaluate overall estuarine habitat quality and biotic condition throughout the state's coastal zone in a manner that is integrated with and complementary to the SC Department of Health and Environmental Control (SCDHEC) Water Quality Monitoring Program.
-Sites are selected each year to represent both open water (rivers, bays and sounds) and tidal creek habitats (important nursery areas) using sampling methods that permit us to quantify the percentage of each habitat type that meets, or does not meet, a desired level of quality.
-Approximately 60 sites are sampled each year to measure water quality, sediment quality, and biological condition.
-The eighth year of sampling for this program was completed in the summer of 2006, and the results of monitoring have been published in a series of biannual reports: 1999-2000, 2001-2002, 2003-2004 (pending), 2005-2006 (sample processing still in progress).
-During the 2003-2004 survey period, approximately 84% of the state's estuarine habitat had good water quality, 73% had good sediment quality, and 80% of the state's estuarine habitat was considered to be in good condition when water quality, sediment quality and biotic condition measures were considered collectively.
-Less than 5% of the state's estuarine habitat was considered to be in poor condition with respect to each of these measures, with the rest of the habitat ranking as fair.
-As was observed in the earlier surveys, many of the condition measures were worse in tidal creek habitats compared to the larger open water bodies.
-Protection of these critical nursery habitats is critical to the sustainability of our fisheries.
-Since the start of SCECAP monitoring there has been a 13% decrease in the amount of South Carolina’s open water estuarine habitat that is considered to be in good condition.
-A substantial portion of the funding for this program is obtained from the USEPA National Coastal Assessment Program.
-This program may not be continued past 2006.
-More information on the SCECAP program, including all reports, is available at http://www.dnr.sc.gov/marine/scecap/
+The current and longest running program is the South Carolina Estuarine and Coastal Assessment Program (SCECAP).
+The primary objective of SCECAP is to evaluate overall estuarine habitat quality and biotic condition over time and throughout the state's coastal zone in a manner that is integrated with and complementary to the SC Department of Health and Environmental Control (SCDHEC) Water Quality Monitoring Program.
+Sites are selected each year to represent both open water (rivers, bays and sounds) and large tidal creek habitats (important nursery areas) using sampling methods that permit us to quantify the percentage of each habitat type that meets, or does not meet, a desired level of quality.
+Approximately 30 sites are sampled each year to measure water quality, sediment quality, and biological condition.
+The thirteenth year of sampling for this program was completed in the summer of 2011, and the results of monitoring have been published in a series of biennial reports: 1999-2000, 2001-2002, 2003-2004, 2005-2006, 2007-2008, 2009-2010 (pending), 2011-2012 (sample collection/processing still in progress).

 Program Coordinator: